anvitasuresh/Agentic_AI_resolution_tracker/README.md

 ## Why this is agentic

-Logging a run via an API call isn't an agent.
-A fixed decision tree isn't either.
-What makes this agentic:

 1. **Claude plans before acting.** The system prompt instructs it to think about what each message actually needs before calling any tool.
 The same input — "I went for a run today" — might trigger just `log_progress`, or `get_status → log_progress`, or `get_status → log_progress → search_web` depending on context.

 2. **Goal creation requires clarification.** If the user says "I want to run more," the agent asks follow-up questions (how often? what distance? why now?) before calling `add_goal`.
 It won't add a fuzzy goal.
 This is a decision Claude makes, not a hardcoded rule.

 3. **Reflections chain multiple tools.** A weekly check-in triggers `generate_weekly_summary` plus `get_reflections` for every goal that has journal entries, then synthesizes a response that references both the data and the user's own words.

-4. **Claude decides when to stop.** The loop runs until Claude returns a text response with no tool call.
-There's no fixed number of steps.

-5. **Context carries across turns.** Every conversation is stored per-goal, so when the user comes back a week later and says "not great honestly," the agent can look at the goal's history and understand what they're referring to.
+4. **Context carries across turns.** Every conversation is stored per-goal, so when the user comes back a week later and says "not great honestly," the agent can look at the goal's history and understand what they're referring to.

 ## Evaluation

-### What I'm testing
+### Testing strategy

-The eval needs to answer three separate questions, because each one is a different way the agent can fail:
+The evaluation should answer 3 different questions (i.e. ways the agent can fail):

 1. Did the agent pick the right tools for the input?
 2. Does the agent always return a substantive response (not a one-liner)?